Midori Katō: Early life and career

 Shochiku Music and Dance School, the now-defunct school of the Shōchiku Revue troupe.
 She originally wanted to be an actress in shinpa, but she was unable to perform any of the required arts, and she expected that it would change if it was taught at a low price.
 Several of the students she was in the same graduating class with included actresses Chieko Baisho and Hiromi Sakaki.

 In 1959, the Japanese national broadcasting organization NHK was recruiting tarento for television, and Katō subsequently moved the NHK's actor training school.
 The following year in April 1960, she made her broadcast debut in NHK's Tenshi no Heya, and in the same year, she was also the founder of a theatrical troupe called "Sanju Jinkai".
 She was also a member of three voice acting offices: Gekidankawa the Tokyo Actor's Consumer's Cooperative Society, and Sigma Seven.

-After the expiration of her three-year priority contract with NHK, Katō met a producer at Toei Doga (later Toei Animation) and started her career as a voice actor in anime television.
+After the expiration of her three-year priority contract with NHK, Katō met a producer at Toei Animation and started her career as a voice actor in anime television.
 She voiced the titular character of Osomatsu-kun, Yoshiko Hanamura in Sally the Witch, and Kan-chan in The Genie Family.
 She also performed the song in a commercial for Meiji Milk Chocolate (a chocolate bar manufactured by Meiji Dairies) that is best known for the Chocolate wa Meiji phrase.